This walk leads from The Courtyard at Welbeck to Creswell Crags.

 Situated in The Courtyard at Welbeck, the award-winning Harley Gallery shows contemporary exhibitions by leading artists.

-The Portland Collection museum, alongside The Harley Gallery, displays works of art from Welbeck’s significant historic collection, which has been amassed over 400 years by the Dukes of Portland and their families.
+The Harley Museum displays works of art from Welbeck’s significant historic Portland Collection, which has been amassed over 400 years by the Dukes of Portland and their families.
 It showcases treasures ranging from full-length oil paintings by great masters to one of the largest privately-owned collections of miniatures.
 The collection also includes books, letters, silverware, ceramics and furniture.

 Creswell Crags in North Nottinghamshire is a limestone gorge honeycombed with caves and smaller fissures.
 Stone tools and remains of animals found in the caves by archaeologists provide evidence for a fascinating story of life during the last Ice Age between 50,000 and 10,000 years ago.
 Further evidence came to light in 2003 with the discovery of Britain’s only known Ice Age rock art.